CSO stages Masterworks concert

-The Carroll Symphony Orchestra will present its Masterworks Concert, February 10, at the Carroll County Schools Performing Arts Center, just in time for Valentine’s Day.
+The Carroll Symphony Orchestra will present its Masterworks Concert on Thursday, Feb.
+10, at the Carroll County Schools Performing Arts Center, just in time for Valentine’s Day.

 The CSO will perform Beethoven's Fifth Symphony, Schoenberg's Chamber Symphony No. 1, and the world premiere of a new work by Carrollton native Katahj Copley.
 The orchestra will also present the winning compositions from the 2021 CSO Young Composer Competition, one of which was composed by a fifth grade student from Bremen.